yenshouhuang/yenshouhuang/README.md

 - 👋 Hi, my name is Thomas Huang
-- 🌱 I’m currently studying MS in Information Management @ UIUC
+- 🌱 Graduated from MS in Information Management @ UIUC
 - 📫 You can reach me at yenshouhuang@gmail.com

 <!---